broerman/vim8-rpm-git/README.md

 vim82 on Redhat/Centos 7
 =======================

-Compile vim in a vagrant enviroment
+Compile vim in a vagrant environment.

 The SPEC file for building vim package is kept simple.
-It loads vim source from githup and compiles in one rpm package
+It loads vim source from github and compiles in one rpm package.

-vagrant exports the rpmbuild directories of the builing host.
+Some files like man pages are removed to avoid dependency errors, when installing beside distropackage.
+The binary is located in /usr/local/bin.

 #### vim.spec

-The vim.spec is kept easy an includes vim plugins globaly preinstalled.
+The vim.spec also includes vim-plugins.

 - lightline
 - editorconfig